krishnanand20/audiosurvey_ai/DOCUMENTATION.md

 ### 1.1 Purpose

 AudioSurvey AI is an AI-powered multilingual Interactive Voice Response (IVR) survey platform designed to conduct automated voice-based research surveys over telephone calls.
-The system targets populations in **Swahili-speaking regions** (primarily Kenya/Tanzania), enabling researchers to collect structured survey responses at scale without requiring in-person enumerators.
+The system targets **African refugees who speak Kiswahili**, enabling researchers to collect structured survey responses at scale without requiring in-person enumerators.

 ### 1.2 Business Context

-The platform was built for academic/public health research — specifically to evaluate the impact of educational video content ("MADO na Zamba") on attitudes toward **family planning, reproductive health, and gender norms**.
-The survey instrument contains ~50 questions across 5 thematic sections.
+The platform was built for academic and public health research.
+It is designed as a **flexible, multi-survey system** — the survey topic, questions, and thematic sections are fully configurable via the `data/questions.txt` file.
+Researchers can deploy different surveys for different studies without any code changes.

 ### 1.3 Key Capabilities